-We have evaluated your proposed WCMSA amount and have determined that \$<adequately considers Medicare's interests with respect to Medicare-covered future medical items">adequately considers Medicare's interests with respect to Medicare-covered future medical items and services, including prescription drugs.
+We have evaluated your proposed WCMSA amount and have determined that \$<(amount)>) adequately considers Medicare's interests with respect to Medicare-covered future medical items and services, including prescription drugs.

 In order to comply with Section1862(b)(2) of the Social Security Act, Medicare is not permitted to pay for medical items and services, including prescription drug expenses, related to the workers' compensation claim until the approved WCMSA amount is appropriately exhausted ("properly spent") on related medical care.
-Where a workers' compensation settlement, judgment, award, or other payment is less than the approved WCMSA amount, Medicare is not permitted to pay for related medical care until the whole settlement, judgment, award, or other payment is less than the approved WCMSA amount, Medicare is not permitted to pay for related medical care until the whole settlement, judgment, award, or other payment is properly spent on related medical care.
+Where a workers' compensation settlement, judgment, award, or other payment is less than the approved WCMSA amount, Medicare is not permitted to pay for related medical care until the whole settlement, judgment, award, or other payment is properly spent on related medical care.
 The WCMSA funds must be placed in an interest-bearing account.
 Funds in the account should not be used for any purpose other than payment for future medical care that is Medicare covered and related to the workers' compensation claim.